Tzedek: Justice and Compassion

 Tzedek, “justice”, is a key word in the book of Devarim – most famously in the verse:

-Justice, justice you shall pursue, so that you may thrive and occupy the land that the Lord your God is giving you.
+Pursue justice, only justice, so that you may live and possess the land that the Lord your God is giving you.

 Deut.
 16:20